On Fire

 On Fire: Climate and Crisis profiles contemporary Queensland art in a time of significant ecological change.
 It situates this analysis during the emergence of what fire historian Stephen Pyne describes as the Pyrocene—the fire equivalent of an ice age, with Australia as one of its major epicentres.

-On Fire: Climate and Crisis looks to the past, present, and future terrain of this situation – considering the damaging legacies of colonialism, how artists visualise experiences of connection and disconnection with the environment, and fire’s capacity for rejuvenation in keeping with the Indigenous cultural fire movement.
+On Fire: Climate and Crisis looks to the past, present, and future terrain of this situation, considering the damaging legacies of colonialism, how artists visualise experiences of connection and disconnection with the environment, and fire’s capacity for rejuvenation in keeping with the Indigenous cultural fire movement.

-Gordon Bennett (1955–2014) was born in Monto, Queensland, and lived and worked in Brisbane, Queensland.
-Bennett’s work examines historical and contemporary constructions of personal and cultural identity.
-Bennett’s 30-year career saw him achieve significant national and international recognition.
-In 2012, Bennett’s work featured in dOCUMENTA (13), Kassel, Germany, and in 2014, the 8th Berlin Biennale, Berlin, Germany.
-Major solo exhibitions include Unfinished Business: The Art of Gordon Bennett, 2020 (Queensland Art Gallery | Gallery of Modern Art [QAGOMA], Brisbane); Gordon Bennett, 2007 (National Gallery of Victoria, Melbourne; QAGOMA, Brisbane; and Art Gallery of Western Australia, Perth); and History and Memory in the Art of Gordon Bennett, 1999 (Brisbane City Gallery, Brisbane; Ikon Gallery, Birmingham, UK; Arnolfini Gallery, Bristol, UK; and Henie Onstad Kunstsenter, Oslo, Norway).
-Bennett’s work has been collected extensively and is represented in most major public art collections in Australia, as well as a number of significant international collections, including the Tate Modern, London.
+Gordon Bennett (1955–2014) was born in Monto, and lived in Brisbane.
+His work examines historical and contemporary constructions of personal and cultural identity.
+His thirty-year career saw him achieve significant national and international recognition.
+His work featured in the 2014 Berlin Biennale and Documenta 13, Kassel, in 2012.
+Major solo shows include Unfinished Business: The Art of Gordon Bennett, Gallery of Modern Art, Brisbane, 2020; Gordon Bennett, National Gallery of Victoria, Melbourne; Gallery of Modern Art, Brisbane; and Art Gallery of Western Australia, Perth, 2007; and History and Memory in the Art of Gordon Bennett, Brisbane City Gallery; Ikon Gallery, Birmingham; Arnolfini Gallery, Bristol; and Henie Onstad Kunstsenter, Oslo, 1999.
+His work is in most major public collections in Australia, and Tate, London.

 Naomi Blacklock